 Area of Coverage

-The Swimmer’s cut
+The Swimmer’s Cut

-The swimmer’s cut offers flexibility at the expense of protection.
+The swimmer’s cut offers better flexibility at the expense of protection.
 It covers your vital organs like the heart, the lungs, and most of the torso.
+However, most of the areas in your shoulders will be unprotected if you pick these cut plates.

 swimmers cut body armor coverage area

-The Shooter’s cut
+The Shooter’s Cut

-However, you’ll have trouble moving around as the 45° cut will hinder some of your movements.
+With the shooter’s cut, almost the entire chest and torso will be under protection.
+But you’ll have a little trouble moving around as the 45° cut will hinder some of your movements.

 You’ll have the option to choose your desired protection level, no matter which cut you end up choosing.